aptech/docs/docs/CR-crout.rst

           2 3 -2,
           1 -2 1 };

-    //Perform crout decomposition
+    // Perform crout decomposition
     y = crout(x);

-    //Extract lower triangle of 'y' and assign it to 'L' L = lowmat(y);
+    // Extract lower triangle of 'y' and assign it to 'L' L = lowmat(y);

-    //Extract upper triangle of 'y', fill the diagonal with
+    // Extract upper triangle of 'y', fill the diagonal with
-    //ones and assign it to 'L'
+    // ones and assign it to 'L'
     U = upmat1(y);

 After the code above: